-However, Obsidian hasn’t remained silent on the matter and, in an Xbox Wire post (opens in new tab), the developer took the opportunity to explain that “the team is hard at work making something we’re sure fans of our games and the Pillars of Eternity universe are going to love.”
+In an Xbox Wire post (opens in new tab) way back in 2021, the Obsidian took the opportunity to explain that “the team is hard at work making something we’re sure fans of our games and the Pillars of Eternity universe are going to love.”
 So, while Obsidian isn’t ready to show off Avowed just yet, it said “we are looking forward to showing off what we have been working on soon.”

 However, given it's been 2 years and we've yet to see any new information in the meantime, it would appear that Xbox has quite a liberal definition of "soon".
 Hopefully, we'll see more Avowed information as the 2023 rolls on.